 In the last century, both population and business activity have exploded, and there is no more freshwater today than there was a million years ago.

 Industry, agriculture, and the growth of cities have all contributed to greater use and greater contamination of water sources.
 Many places in this country face a critical water shortage while the quality of their water is at risk.
 Until recently, public water systems have relied on testing and treatment to provide safe drinking water.

 The passage of the Safe Drinking Water Act brings a new focus on prevention and protection.
 Source water protection is the first line in preventing drinking water contamination and the cornerstone of efforts to save future costs in treatment and possible replacement of local water supplies.

 Safe drinking water is essential to a community’s quality of life and continued economic growth.
 Yet, citizens may not always be aware of safe drinking water issues in their community and may not realize what needs to be done to protect drinking water and keep it safe for their families and businesses.

-Drinking water supplies across the country are being contaminated daily by common activities, such as pouring motor oil and household chemicals down drains, using too much pesticides and fertilizers, and littering streets with refuse that will eventually run off into rivers and streams.
-When water supplies are not safe, the health of the community - especially of the young, the old, and the sick – is jeopardized.
+Drinking water supplies across the country are being contaminated daily by common activities, such as pouring motor oil and household chemicals down drains, using too much pesticides and fertilizers, and littering streets with refuse that will eventually runoff into rivers and streams.
+When water supplies are not safe, the community’s health – especially of the young, the old, and the sick – is jeopardized.

 In addition, communities may experience a loss of tax revenues from real estate and new jobs as businesses refuse to locate to or remain in communities with known or suspected water contamination problems.